fluorine/JSON-Trie/README.md

-JSON Trie Dictionary, 0.0 alpha
+JSON Trie Dictionary, 0.01 alpha
 ===============================
 >Note: Some features descripted here
 >have **not** been implemented yet.

-These scripts allows the user to save many provided words and "compress" them into [*tries*](http://en.wikipedia.org/wiki/Trie).
+These scripts allows the user to save many provided words and serialize them into [*tries*](http://en.wikipedia.org/wiki/Trie).

 The `generate.rb` script takes a list of words